SummerSlam (2003): Preliminary matches

 After Sunday Night Heat, the pay-per-view event began with a tag team match for the World Tag Team Championship.
 The champions, La Résistance (René Duprée and Sylvain Grenier), defended their titles against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 Throughout the match, both teams performed many offensive maneuvers, though The Dudley Boyz were able to gain the upper hand when they executed a 3D on Duprée.
 As D-Von covered Duprée, Rob Conway, who was disguised as a cameraman, hit D-Von with a camera while the referee was distracted.
 Duprée then covered D-Von for a successful pinfall to retain the championship.

 The following match pitted The Undertaker against A-Train in a standard match.
 In the early stages both competitors wrestled inconclusively before The Undertaker gained the advantage.
 He attempted to lift A-Train for a Tombstone piledriver.
 A-Train countered it, in the process knocking the referee down.
 He attempted to take advantage of the situation by trying to hit The Undertaker with a steel chair.
 The Undertaker, however, countered the attack with his boot, causing the chair to hit A-Train in the face.
 The Undertaker then chokeslammed A-Train and, since the referee had recuperated, covered his opponent for the pinfall.
-After the match, Sable tried to seduce Undertaker, but was grabbed by the throat and then was attacked by a returning Stephanie McMahon.
+After the match, Sable tried to seduce The Undertaker, but was grabbed by the throat and then was attacked by a returning Stephanie McMahon.

 The third match Shane McMahon against Eric Bischoff.
 McMahon and Bischoff began by brawling on the arena ramp, as Jonathan Coachman appeared from the backstage area and hit McMahon with a steel chair.
 Bischoff grabbed a microphone and announced that the match would be contested under no disqualification, falls count anywhere regulations.
 Coachman and Bischoff performed double-team attacks on McMahon until Stone Cold Steve Austin interfered by performing a Stone Cold Stunner on Coachman and Bischoff.
 After Austin's interference, McMahon positioned Bischoff on the television commentators' table, performed a Leap of Faith onto Bischoff's chest, thereby breaking the table and covered Bischoff for the pinfall.

 The next match was a Fatal 4-Way match for the WWE United States Championship; Eddie Guerrero defended the title against Chris Benoit, Rhyno, and Tajiri.
 The match began with Guerrero wrestling with Tajiri, while Benoit wrestled with Rhyno.
 During the encounter Guerrero applied a Lasso From El Passo on Tajiri, while Benoit employed a Crippler Crossface on Rhyno.
 Afterwards, Tajiri applied a Tarantula on Benoit.
 The hold distracted the referee, which allowed Guerrero to hit Rhyno with the United States Championship belt.
 Tajiri then attempted to hit Benoit with a Buzzsaw Kick, but Benoit countered the maneuver by lifting and sitting Tajiri onto his shoulders.
 Tajiri, however, countered by tossing both himself and Benoit over the top rope onto the arena floor.
 Capitalizing on the situation, Guerrero then performed a Frog splash on Rhyno, after which he scored the pinfall, thus retaining the WWE United States Championship.